phylum-dev/phylum-ci/docs/integrations/bitbucket_pipelines.md

 `Phylum Analysis`.
 See the [Bitbucket Access Tokens][bb_tokens] documentation for more info.

-Note, the Bitbucket token is only required when this Phylum integration is used in [pull request pipelines][pr_pipelines].
+Note, the Bitbucket token is only required when this Phylum integration is used in [pull request pipelines][pr_pipelines] where comment generation is not skipped.
 It is not required when used in branch based pipelines.
 Provide the token value in a user-defined variable named `BITBUCKET_TOKEN`.

 Values for the `BITBUCKET_TOKEN` and `PHYLUM_API_KEY` variables are sensitive and should be set as a [secured variable][secured_var]. **Care should be taken to protect them appropriately**.